gdesio75/cp4i-eu-bootcamp/pages/bootcamp_prework/Prework USE THIS ONE - explicitly for Prework for Biot-Nice bootcamp in September 2019.md

 # Exploring the IBM Cloud Pak for Integration - Prework for Biot/Nice September 2019
 ----------------
 ---
-**IMPORTANT** This Lab Guide has been modified explictly for use as Prework for the Bootcamp in Biot/Nice in September 2019.
+**IMPORTANT** This Lab Guide has been modified explicitly for use as Prework for the Bootcamp in Biot/Nice in September 2019.
 Please follow instructions carefully.

 ---